Want to get updates to your mailbox? 📬

 Engagement Metrics

-Engagement metrics measure how people are interacting with your content.
 Usually, engagement metrics are the first place businesses look to judge the performance of their social media marketing efforts.
-However, unless your specific goal is to increase likes, the engagement metric only adds to the overall picture.

 Measuring engagement goes beyond just tracking likes, shares, or comments.
-Those numbers are important and help you to see which posts perform better than others, but they don’t give insight to how users are actually interacting with your content.
+Those numbers are important and help you to see which posts perform better than others, but they don’t give insight into how users are actually interacting with your content.

-The first metric to track is applause rate.
+The first metric to track is the applause rate.
 This is the number of approval actions, such as likes or favorites, a post receives relative to your total number of followers.

 Knowing what percentage of your audience finds value in the content you post can help you tailor your content moving forward.

-Next, average engagement rate is the number of engagement actions, such as likes, shares, or comments, a post receives relative to your total number of followers.
+Next, the average engagement rate is the number of engagement actions, such as likes, shares, or comments, a post receives relative to your total number of followers.

 Choose your measurement tools